BlackwaveZero/XO/README.md

 clears the screen its cross-platform

 -----------------------------------------------
-for using it first initialize the object :
+for using terminal first initialize the object :

 terminal = Terminal()